hphelion/documentation/devplatform/workbook/messaging/messaging.node.md

 1. Open the Helion Management Console.
 This is the web-based administrative interface.
 2. Click **Applications**.
 3. If the file push was successful, you should see **rabbitmq-node** in the list of available applications.
-4. The status of the application should be `Online`.
+4. The status of the application should be **Started**.
 Click the name of the application to launch it.
 5. In the upper right-hand corner, click **View App**.

 ##Key Learnings